 Hawaii Foreclosure Laws

 In recent past, foreclosures in Hawaii were mostly non-judicial meaning that they were almost all handled outside of the state court system.
 In 2011, the state created the Mortgage Foreclosure Dispute Resolution Program - a special program designed to help homeowners keep their homes through a set mediation process - that is only required in non-judicial foreclosures.
-As a result, today most lenders seeking foreclosure in the state will opt of the judicial process where matters are handled by the courts.
+As a result, today most lenders seeking foreclosure in the state will opt for the judicial process where matters are handled by the courts.

 Property Redemption after Foreclosure Sale